robmarkcole/HASS-Sighthound/README.md

 # HASS-Sighthound
 [Home Assistant](https://www.home-assistant.io/) custom component for people detection with [Sighthound Cloud](https://www.sighthound.com/products/cloud).
 To use Sighthound Cloud you must register with Sighthound to get an api key.
 The Sighthound Developer tier (free for non-commercial use) allows 5000 requests per month.
 If you need more requests per month you will need to sign up for a production account (i.e. Basic or Pro account).

 This component adds an image processing entity where the state of the entity is the number of `people` detected in an image.
 The number of `faces` are exposed as an attribute of the sensor.
 Note that whenever a face is detected in an image, a person is **always** detected.
 However a person can be detected without a face being detected (e.g. if they have their back to the camera).
-Note that in order to prevent accidentally using up your requets to Sighthound, by default the component will **not** automatically scan images, but requires you to call the `image_processing.scan` service e.g. using an automation triggered by motion.
-Alternativley, periodic scanning can be enabled by configuring a `scan_interval`.
+The time of the last detected person is in the `last_person` attribute.

 If `save_file_folder` is configured, on each new detection of a person an annotated image with the name `sighthound_latest.jpg` is saved in the configured folder if it doesnt already exist, and over-written if it does exist.
 The `sighthound_latest.jpg` image shows the bounding box around detected people and can be displayed on the Home Assistant front end using a local_file camera, and used in notifications.
+Additionally if `save_timestamped_file` is configred as `True` then an image file is created of the processed image, where the file name includes the time of detection.
+It is the users responsibility to manage these files, e.g. using an automation to clean up files older than some time.

 For each person detected, an `image_processing.person_detected` event is fired.
 The event data includes the `entity_id` of the image processing entity firing the event, and the bounding box around the detected person.
 Similarly, for each face detected an `image_processing.face_detected` event is fired, which in addition to the bounding box and entity_id contains the `age` and `gender` of the face.
 To see these events in your logs, configure the logger level to `debug`.

+**Note** that in order to prevent accidentally using up your requets to Sighthound, by default the component will **not** automatically scan images, but requires you to call the `image_processing.scan` service e.g. using an automation triggered by motion.
+Alternativley, periodic scanning can be enabled by configuring a `scan_interval`.

 Place the `custom_components` folder in your configuration directory (or add its contents to an existing `custom_components` folder).
 Add to your Home-Assistant config: